mathpluscode/ImgX-DiffSeg/README.md

 ## Acknowledgement

-This work was supported by the Wellcome/EPSRC Centre for Interventional and Surgical Sciences (203145Z/16/Z), the EPSRC funded Centre for Doctoral Training in Intelligent, Integrated Imaging in Healthcare (i4Health) (EP/S021930/1), the EPSRC grant EP/T029404/1), the International Alliance for Cancer Early Detection, an alliance between Cancer Research UK [C28070/A30912;
-C73666/A31378], Canary Center at Stanford University, the University of Cambridge, OHSU Knight Cancer Institute, University College London and the University of Manchester, and Cloud TPUs from Google's TPU Research Cloud (TRC).
+This work was supported by the EPSRC grant (EP/T029404/1), the Wellcome/EPSRC Centre for Interventional and Surgical Sciences (203145Z/16/Z), the International Alliance for Cancer Early Detection, an alliance between Cancer Research UK (C28070/A30912, C73666/A31378), Canary Center at Stanford University, the University of Cambridge, OHSU Knight Cancer Institute, University College London and the University of Manchester, and Cloud TPUs from Google’s TPU Research Cloud (TRC).